Activities & Organizations

 |Helen Brunty, (800) 246-7521, ext.
 73077|

-The HCTC LGBTQ Alliance Club is open to all students.
+The HCTC LGBT* Alliance Club is open to all students.
 We celebrate and court diversity and work to create a culture and policies that support inclusion and equity.
-If you are interested in joining our club, please contact Jenny Williams, faculty advisor, at Jenny.Williams@kctcs.edu or 606-487-3210, or Jessie Watts, Club President at email@example.com or 606-439-4995.
+If you are interested in joining our club, please contact Jenny Williams, faculty advisor, at Jenny.Williams@kctcs.edu or 606-487-3210, or Jessie Watts, Club President at firstname.lastname@example.org or 606-439-4995.